Medical Editor: John P. Cunha, DO, FACOEP

 Adverse reactions commonly reported by COC users are:

 Clinical Trial Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to the rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 A multicenter phase 3 clinical trial evaluated the safety and efficacy of Lo Loestrin Fe for pregnancy prevention.
 The study was a one year, open-label, single-arm, uncontrolled study.
-A total of 1,660 women aged 18 to 45 were enrolled and took at least one dose of Lo Loestrin Fe.
-[See Clinical Studies.]
+A total of 1,660 women aged 18 to 45 were enrolled and took at least one dose of Lo Loestrin Fe [see Clinical Studies].

-The most common adverse reactions reported by at least 2% of the 1,660 women using Lo Loestrin Fe were the following in order of decreasing incidence: nausea/vomiting (7%), headache (7%), bleeding irregularities (including metrorrhagia, irregular menstruation, menorrhagia, vaginal hemorrhage and dysfunctional uterine bleeding) (5%), dysmenorrhea (4%), weight fluctuation (4%), breast tenderness (4%), acne (3%), abdominal pain (3%), anxiety (2%), and depression (2%).
+The most common adverse reactions reported by at least 2 percent of the 1,660 women using Lo Loestrin Fe were the following in order of decreasing incidence: nausea/vomiting (7 percent), headache (7 percent), bleeding irregularities (including metrorrhagia, irregular menstruation, menorrhagia, vaginal hemorrhage and dysfunctional uterine bleeding) (5 percent), dysmenorrhea (4 percent), weight fluctuation (4 percent), breast tenderness (4 percent), acne (3 percent), abdominal pain (3 percent), anxiety (2 percent), and depression (2 percent).

 Read the entire FDA prescribing information for Lo Loestrin FE (Norethindrone Acetate and Ethinyl Estradiol, Ethinyl Estradiol Tablets)

 © Lo Loestrin FE Patient Information is supplied by Cerner Multum, Inc. and Lo Loestrin FE Consumer information is supplied by First Databank, Inc., used under license and subject to their respective copyrights.